-New York City Economic Development Corporation
+N/A New York City Economic Development Corporation

-Overall Oct 1 thru Dec 31, 2010 To Date
+Overall Jan 1 thru Mar 31, 2011 To Date

 Total Projected Budget from All Sources N/A \$4,259,000.00

 Total CDBG Program Funds Budgeted N/A \$4,259,000.00

-Program Funds Drawdown \$0.00 \$3,680,689.11
+Program Funds Drawdown \$0.00 \$3,666,151.98

 Program Funds Obligated \$0.00 \$3,745,000.00

 Program Funds Expended \$0.00 \$3,666,152.08

 New York City Economic Development Corporation \$0.00 \$3,666,152.08

 Match Contributed \$0.00 \$0.00

 Program Income Received \$0.00 \$0.00

 Program Income Drawdown \$0.00 \$0.00

 PROJECT DESCRIPTION: LMDC has allocated \$4,129,000 for Long-Term Planning, specifically, Lower Manhattan Planning Studies And Improvements.
 LMDC is coordinating with various agencies of the City of New York in order to pursue planning studies and targeted improvement projects that will address ongoing complications resulting from the damage on September 11th and assist in Lower Manhattan; s recovery by improving the physical environment of Lower Manhattan.
 Ongoing construction, enhanced security measures, and the loss of public open space are among the many factors that necessitate the planning studies proposed.
 The planning studies aim to provide more public open space, improve the public realm through aesthetic enhancements and practical measures such as traffic management, and facilitate the construction that will occur in Lower Manhattan in the coming years.
 As contemplated in New York City¿s Vision for Lower Manhattan, public investments in these types of projects can trigger private market reactions that will strengthen Lower Manhattan; s role as a global financial center, major commercial office market, residential neighborhood, and host to visitors from around the world.
 To make these investments successful, they must be carefully planned, taking into account what exists in Lower Manhattan today and what the potential is for the future.
 Lower Manhattan has significant physical assets, including waterfront on three sides, landmarks from throughout American history, and a street grid and urban experience unique to North America.
 However, in addition to the tragic loss of life on September 11, 2001, the physical destruction and disruption that occurred in Lower Manhattan made clear that the future growth and success of the district depends on how well its buildings, infrastructure, and public spaces work together to accommodate its existing uses and assets with future development opportunities.
-A comprehensive effort is required to coordinate work toward improving the quality of Lower Manhattan¿s infrastructure, public spaces, waterfront, and streets.
+A comprehensive effort is required to coordinate work toward improving the quality of Lower Manhattan as infrastructure, public spaces, waterfront, and streets.
 PROPOSED BENEFICIARIES: Resident, Businesses and Visitors of Lower Manhattan will all benefit from these plans.
 Longterm planning provides funding to plan for public investments including a plan that transforms public boulevards into grand public promenades and one that capitalizes on the underutilized resources of Lower Manhattan.
 By providing funding for these important long-term projects now.
 LMDC will ensure the ability to move forward on the critical components of the revitalization of Lower Manhattan as quickly as possible.

-LMDC continues to work with the City to ensure that City Staff costs are paid for their time working on LMDC projects.
-The Chinatown Working Group continues to move towards being able to utilize the allocated \$150,000 in planning fees LMDC has granted them, although to date a specific scope have been determined.
+During the 1st Quarter of 2011 LMDC continues to work with the City to ensure that City Staff costs are paid for their time working on LMDC projects.

+The Chinatown Working Group continues to move towards being able to utilize the allocated \$150,000 in planning fees LMDC has granted them, although LMDC is still seeking a conduit to fund them through..

-P-Env-7708 P-Env-7708
+No Other Funding Sources Found Total Other Funding Sources Grantee Activity Number: P-Env-7708 Activity Title: P-Env-7708